-Take all of your PRA as a lump sum with 25 per cent being paid tax-free and the rest being taxed at your marginal rate of income tax.
+Take all of your PRA as a lump sum with 25% being paid tax-free and the rest being taxed at your marginal rate of income tax.

-You can find more information about all the options available to you at railwayspensions.co.uk in the Resources section.
+You can find more information about all the options available to you at btppensions.co.uk (under Resources - Read As You Need guides - Retirement options for defined contribution members)'.